ghc-proposals/ghc-proposals/proposals/0000-no-data-params.rst

 Costs and Drawbacks
 -------------------

-The proposed change is a fairly minor one that doesn't affect the Parser and is very similar to already existing behaviour for inline kind signatures, so the implementation and maintenance costs should be low.
+This is a fairly minor change, since the compiler already has to ensure that the standalone kind signature matches the inline kind signature.
+As such, the implementation and maintenance costs should be low.

 Alternatives
 ------------
-None aside from keeping the status quo.
+- Fully partial kind signatures could be allowed, rather than just wildcards.
+Given the marginal benefit, this does not seem to be worth it.
+- Between making it possible to leave off the kind signature, and to have it be a wildcard, one of these two could be dropped.
+The main reason to keep the first is brevity, the main reason to keep the second is allowing the user to be explicit.
+- These changes could only apply to declarations that have not been given any paramaters, rather than zero to ``n`` parameters.

 Unresolved Questions
 --------------------
-None.
+Should ``-XPartialTypeSignatures`` be required for Wildcards?

 Implementation Plan